itsSanalog/sanalog.net/sanastro/src/content/blog/about.md

 - Ensure 'correct' spelling, punctuation, and grammar.
 - Create content that is accurate and correct to my best knowledge.
-- Create content that is welcoming, accessible, and entertaining.
+- Create content that is welcoming, accessible, and enjoyable.
 - Credit relevant sources.

 Questions, feedback, or suggestions are always welcome.
 You can <a href="mailto:me@sanalog.net">email: me (at) sanalog.net</a>.